-When things go wrong in life it’s easy to find fault with yourself, but if you get stuck in a repetitive spiral of negative thinking you can end up feeling hopeless, depressed and physically exhausted.
+When things go wrong in life it’s easy to find fault with yourself.
+But if you get stuck in a repetitive spiral of negative thinking, you can end up feeling hopeless, depressed and physically exhausted.

-CBT is based on the theory that it is not events themselves that upset you, but the meanings you attach to them.
-This can start to cause you problems if you continue to hold on to the same thoughts and patterns of behaviour while failing to see the alternative explanation.
-CBT aims to show you ways of changing negative thoughts and composing alternative ways of thinking about your situation, all of which will make you feel better.
+CBT is based on the theory that it is not events themselves that upset you, but the meanings that you attach to them.
+It can start to cause you problems if you continue to hold on to the same thoughts and patterns of behaviour while failing to see the alternative explanation.
+CBT aims to show you ways to change negative thoughts and compose alternative ways of thinking about your situation to help you feel better.

-In simple terms, CBT is a form of psychotherapy which combines cognitive and behavioural therapies.
-The cognitive element looks specifically at how our thoughts can create our feelings and mood, and the behavioural therapy component examines the relationship between our behaviours and thoughts.
+In simple terms, CBT is a form of psychotherapy that combines cognitive and behavioural therapies.
+The cognitive element looks specifically at how our thoughts can create our feelings and mood, and the behavioural therapycomponent examines the relationship between our behaviours and thoughts.

 CBT is one of the most effective treatments available for conditions where anxiety or depression is the main problem, and even matches the effectiveness of antidepressants in some cases.
 In fact, based on numerous studies showing its effectiveness, the Government’s NICE guidelines recommend CBT as a treatment for a number of mental health issues.